tenjin/tenjin-android-sdk/README.md

 - Clever Ads Solutions (CAS)
 - TradPlus

 This feature allows you to receive events which correspond to your ad revenue is affected by each advertisement show to a user.
-To enable this feature, follow the below instructions.

-> [!WARNING]
-> ILRD is a paid feature, so please contact your Tenjin account manager to discuss the price at first before sending ILRD events.
+Access to the integration guide is [here](https://tenjin.com/docs/category/ad-revenue-ad-mediation-setup/).

 # <a id="testing"></a>Testing